rancher/docs/content/rancher/v2.x/en/user-settings/api-keys/_index.md

 2. Click **Add Key**.

-3. **Optional:** Enter a description for the API key and select an expiration period.
+3. **Optional:** Enter a description for the API key and select an expiration period or a scope.
 We recommend setting an expiration date.

     The API key won't be valid after expiration.
 Shorter expiration periods are more secure.

+    A scope will limit the API key so that it will only work against the Kubernetes API of the specified cluster.
+If the cluster is configured with an Authroized Cluster Endpoint, you will be able to use a scoped token directly against the cluster's API without proxying through the Rancher server.
+See [Authorized Cluster Endpoints]({{< baseurl >}}/v2.x/en/cluster-provisioning/rke-clusters/options/#authorized-cluster-endpoint) for more information.

 4. Click **Create**.